 Aussie Desert Dogs

 It is important for the people in the community to take responsibility for the health and welbeing of their animals.
 They have learned so much through the program and Gloria's kind, gentle and non judegmental support and are actively involved in caring for their beloved pets.

 Aussie Desert Dogs are commited to finding loving forever homes for their stray and special needs dogs and cats and have an extended family of happily rehomed dogs and cats around Australia, and even other parts of the world!
-This rehoming program would be impossible without the many years of dedication and commitment from Aussie Desert Dogs adoption co-ordinator, Sandra Russell-Flo.
-Adoptions are currently on hold, however you can click on the link to keep updated on any adorable dogs and cats looking for that special someone.
+This rehoming program would be impossible without the many years of dedication and commitment from Aussie Desert Dogs adoption co-ordinators.

+Aussie Desert Dogs